dancingcabinet said: Since they were mentioned on the show, which Beatles song most reminds you of Keith and which one reminds you most of Chemda?

 Nope!
 Well, I don’t get paid, and I’m the one answering this question, so that’s the bottom line, friend-o.
 I have been paid for helping out at specific events or doing certain tasks, but as far as receiving a stipend or hourly pay, the answer is no. Luckily, I have another job, which is how I survive in this ridiculous, beautiful, asshole-ish, wonderful, piece of shit, gift from God city.
 But honestly, the experiences and connections are worth more than simple “money.”
 Not only did I get to meet an idol of mine in Scott Sigler, but I got to interview him on my own spin-off show.
 That’s very cool, and I wouldn’t trade any (well, most) of these experiences for the world.
 (I could part with Jeopardy and My Name Is Keith, I think.)

-hiromiyamoto27desu asked: What does it take to become an intern?
+hiromiyamoto27desu said: What does it take to become an intern?
 Are Keith and Chemda always looking for interns?

 Good question.
 What does it take to be an intern?
 I can’t speak for any of the other interns who have graced and will continue to grace the show, but personally, it takes a willingness to grow.
 That’s my boiled down answer.
 I moved to New York (and began my internship) a different person than who I am now.
 Nine months will do that to anyone, sure, regardless of the circumstances.
 But, through this internship, I’ve gained a sense of responsibility, creativity and fellowship.
 I know how super lame that sounds, but it’s true (for me, at least.)
 If you’re a person who’s just hell-bent on not letting experiences change you and allow you to grow, you do not have what it takes to be an intern for Keith and The Girl.